-An employee commute program is a suite of subsidies, financial incentives, amenities and cultural supports that increase the viability, cost effectiveness and attractiveness of using modes other than driving alone.
-Employer and property manager programs can range from ongoing full-value transit and other mode subsidies to capital items such as and secure bicycle parking, lockers and showers.
-Or, employees can simply apply commute expenses to pre-tax dollars and convey information about travel modes at periodic events.
-The choice is yours-you can tailor your program to your goals, needs and available budget, or even no budget.
+An employee commute program is a suite of subsidies, financial incentives, amenities and cultural supports that increase the viability, cost effectiveness, attractiveness and ease of using modes other than driving alone.
+Employer and property manager programs can range from ongoing full-value transit and other mode subsidies to capital items such as secure bicycle parking, lockers and showers.
+Or, employers can simply allow commute expenses as pre-tax dollars and convey information about travel modes at periodic events.
+The choice is yours-you can tailor your program to your goals, needs and available budget-or even no budget.